 Mass Flow Meters versus Volumetric Meters

 Thermal mass flow meters are the preferred option to monitor and measure greenhouse gas emissions in applications such as biogas, digester gas, landfill gas, and flare gas.
-One of the primary advantages the thermal mass flow meter has over volumetric meters is that the meter measures mass flow.
+One of the primary advantages the thermal mass flow meter has over volumetric meters is that it measures mass flow.

 The Sage Metering Difference

-Sage meters are state-of-the-art as Sage was the first to bring to market a digitally-driven sensor, a graphic display, and onsite calibration verification.
-The Sage meter is the only thermal flow meter which provides a convenient, in-situ and in-line calibration check that assures the flow meter retains the original NIST traceable calibration and is accurate.
+Sage meters are state-of-the-art as Sage was the first to market a digitally-driven sensor, a graphic display, and onsite calibration verification.
+The Sage meter is the only thermal flow meter that provides a convenient, in-situ, and in-line calibration check that assures the flow meter retains the original NIST traceable calibration and is accurate.